 Understanding and communicating risk is challenging.
 Research is often centred on a particular issue, for example, global warming, or biodiversity loss, or health – but real life is more complex.
 Threats exist in combination, wild cards emerge (e.g. coronavirus), and humans behave and react individually and en masse as positive, negative and often unpredictable forces.
 The World Climate & Security Report 2020 places water and food availability as the top climate-related accelerant of instability.

 The Food & Global Security Network, established in 2020, helps to identify threats, propose mitigation, and promote opportunities to ensure and improve global access to healthy, nutritious meals.
 Working with global experts we will develop and game realistic worst-case scenarios, investigate key themes in detail, report findings, and advocate high level policy responses.

 Our objective is to deliver world class research and recommendations that will inform national and international food and security planning, and help to build stronger, safer,

 and more resilient societies.

 Commissioned food and security plans for businesses and governments

-ffinlo is the chief executive of Farmwel, a think tank working for climate and food security.
-Alongside FAI Farms, Farmwel has advised UK Government on the role of ruminant methane.
-In addition to the CF&GS, Farmwel is working with global brands to develop practical pathways for agroecological transition. ffinlo also produces and hosts the Farm Gate podcast.
+ffinlo is the chief executive of Farmwel, and founder of the Food & Global Security Network.
+Alongside FAI Farms, Farmwel has advised UK Government on agricultural sustainability and on the role of ruminant methane.
+In addition to delivering the F&GSN, Farmwel is working with global brands to develop practical pathways for agroecological transition. ffinlo also produces the Farm Gate podcast.